vzarubanov/Bolts-Swift/README.md

 ## Task Executors

-Both `continueWith()` and `continueWithTask()` functions accept an optional executor paramtere.
+Both `continueWith()` and `continueWithTask()` functions accept an optional executor parameter.
 These allow you to control how the continuation is executed.
 The default executor will dispatch to global dispatch queue, but you can provide your own executor to schedule work in a specific way.
 For example, if you want to continue with work on the main thread:
 ```swift